 - Focus: You can’t build EVERYTHING in your setting, or you’ll never write that novel, campaign, or comic!
 Focus helps you pick which areas you want to build in more detail.
 There’s a comprehensive list in the tab.

 - Drama sets your world in motion, creating a dynamic setting through current affairs.
+Use this random current affairs generator if you need ideas!

 - The scene gets specific, nailing down the physical properties of your world (especially if different from our own earth).
 Magic, flying islands, ice worlds, extra-long winters, etc. can all be mentioned here.